LucasChaka/Chess_Analytics/README.md

 The data utilized in this analysis primarily originates from [chessinsights.xyz](https://chessinsights.xyz/), a web application designed for chess enthusiasts and data scientists.
 Users can input a specific username registered on [chess.com](https://www.chess.com/) to access a comprehensive list of raw data alongside a limited set of visualizations tailored for analytical purposes.
 These data sets encapsulate a history of live chess games played across different geographical regions or among friends, providing valuable insights into players' performance.
 It's worth noting that alternative platforms such as [lichess.org](https://lichess.org) also offer similar data accessibility.

-Initially, two sets of data were downloaded in CSV format: the raw data and a relatively cleaner version, which in the following report will be refered to as the *explorable data*.
+Initially, two sets of data were downloaded in CSV format: the raw data (refered to as *chess_games* in the SQL scripts) and a relatively cleaner version, which in the following report will be refered to as the *explorable data*.
 While the raw data offers a wealth of information and variables, its presentation can be somewhat messy.
 Conversely, the cleaner dataset, though less extensive, is more organized and easier to navigate.
 However, it's essential to recognize that certain variables available in the cleaner dataset may not be present in the raw data.
 Thus, to ensure comprehensive analysis, it's advisable to leverage both datasets in tandem.

 The data exported to a CSV file from [chessinsights.xyz](https://chessinsights.xyz/) encompasses various columns (referred to as such for now, as the data is raw and has not yet undergone any ETL processes).